-- Anonymous Reporting Option.
-Anonymous reports are permitted (except with respect to required Responsible Employee reports) by using the following form https://cm.maxient.com/reportingform.php?CollegeoftheHolyCross&layout_id=2Please be mindful that the extent of the College's response and/or available support may be dependent on the level of detail shared in the report.
+- (iii) disclose the identity of a reporting party (if known) to another student, an employee or a third party.
+In addition, the extent of the College's response and/or available support may depend on the level of detail shared in the report.
 The IP address from the device or computer used to submit this form is retained. - Governmental Reporting Options.
 In addition to the above reporting options and the resolution process in this policy, if you believe you have been subjected to unlawful discrimination, discriminatory harassment, or retaliation you may file a complaint with the federal and state government agencies listed below.
 Using a College's investigation and resolution process does not prohibit you from filing a complaint with these agencies.
-The U.S. Equal Opportunity Commission and the Massachusetts Commission Against Discrimination have a short time period for filing a claim (generally ranging between 180 to 300 days3).
+The U.S. Equal Opportunity Commission and the Massachusetts Commission Against Discrimination have a short time period for filing a claim (generally ranging between 180 to 300 days).